 This is the first thing we see and we need something to grab our attention for us to swipe right.

-For me however, I like a man who’s more nonchalantly out there.
-I like when a guy’s not trying too hard and gives me something to be interested about rather than his hard body.
-Photos in the office, sports, travel, or a profile photo with friends, pets, family usually hit the spot for me.
+For me, however, I like a man who’s more nonchalantly out there.
+I like it when a guy’s not trying too hard and gives me something to be interested about rather than his ripped body.
+Photos in the office, sports, travel, or a profile photo with friends, pets, and family usually hit the spot for me.
 Images like those tell a story and show that a guy is more than just a pretty face.
-I want to see that a guy is stable, loves to have fun, capable of caring for people… ok the list will be too long but you get the idea.
+I want to see that a guy is stable, loves to have fun, capable of caring for people… ok, the list will be too long but you get the idea.